Meet Moss: The Helper

 Some of the file paths have been changed to protect my privacy and opsec at my job.

 Another new feature that I added that is that after generating the query it will save the newly created query into a txt file.
-This acts as a log where I can see the date and time, and the query that was generated at a later time.

-A new feature I added recently is that when it creates the query, it will save the newly created query in a text file.
 This is so that in the future you can look back and find the query to re-use or maybe even see the most common query you use during a period of time.